rcgsheffield/sheffield_hpc/stanage/software/libs/geos.rst

 Installation notes
 ------------------
-This section is primarily for administrators of the system.
+This section is primarily for system administrators.
 GEOS has been installed using the default Easybuild config files.

 Build logs and test reports can be found in ``$EBROOTGEOS/easybuild`` with a given module loaded.